pellared/otel-logs-talk/slides.md

 <https://pellared.github.io/otel-logs-talk>

 <!--
-Welcome to my talk about how OpenTelemetry Logs evolved from the least mature signal to potentially the foundation of new major enhancements.
+Welcome to my talk about how OpenTelemetry Logs evolved from the least mature signal to potentially becoming the foundation of major new enhancements.
 -->

 ---